 Fresh nettle pesto

-Nettles are a fantastic superfood, fun to forage and best of all, free!
+Nettle is a superfood, fun to forage and best of all, free!
 Bang full of vitamins and minerals, once prepared they are great in any recipe where you would use spinach.
 We love them stirred through fresh pasta with a little butter and salt, or in a quiche with cheese and bacon.

 This easy nettle pesto recipe is very versatile; I’ve made it with cheddar and cashew nuts instead of the parmesan and pine nuts and my eight year-old son ate most of it with a spoon 🙂